 How Cooling Beds Actually Work

-There are three main types of cooling beds for dogs, and understanding the differences matters when you are shopping for a chihuahua.
+There are three main types of cooling beds for dogs, and knowing the differences matters when you are shopping for a chihuahua.

 Pressure-activated gel beds contain a gel that absorbs and disperses body heat when your dog lies on them.
 No water, no electricity, no refrigeration required.
 The gel naturally recharges when the dog gets up, returning to a cool temperature within about twenty minutes.
 These are the most popular option and the one I use for Scout.
 She can lie on it inside or outside, and I can toss it in the car for road trips.